Learn the facts about the very few rapid detox facilities throughout the country.

-- The RDD Method recognizes the importance of having in attendance at all times experienced "Board Certified" physicians present in the Operating Room while the patient is undergoing the detoxification process.
+- The RDD Method® recognizes the importance of experienced “Board Certified” physicians present in the Operating Room at all times while the patient is undergoing the detoxification process.

-- Post detox treatment care will continue with our physicians remaining at the facility to properly monitor our patients all night after the rapid detox procedure.
+- Post detox treatment care continues with our physicians remaining at the facility to properly monitor our patients all night after the rapid detox procedure.
 This ensures the highest level of professional care and safety.

-- When patients are ready for discharge from the facility, an RDD physician will visit and continue to monitor patients daily until they are ready to go home.
+- When patients are ready for discharge from the facility, an RDD physician visits and continues to monitor patients daily until they are ready to go home.

 - Other rapid detox programs usually have only 1 physician handling the entire program and only 1 physician present during the entire detoxification procedure.

-- Surprisingly, some rapid detox programs do not provide "board certified" physicians.
-We recommend that you check that physician's certification.
-This will also ensure that you are being treated by a knowledgeable expert in the field.
+- Surprisingly, some rapid detox programs do not provide “board certified” physicians.
+We recommend that you check all physician certification.
+This also establishes that you are being treated by a knowledgeable expert in the field.

-- Highly skilled RDD Wellness Center staff members of RN's, Paramedics and our physician will remain with the patient post detox procedure to monitor the RDD patients.
+- Highly skilled RDD Wellness Center staff members, RN’s, Paramedics and our physician remain with the patient post detox procedure to monitor the RDD patients.

 - Once the patient is discharged from the facility they return to their private hotel room for a few days of rest and continued care and observation.